This interactive database lets you access hard data about police use of force

 Now it’s also possible to see what is driving those numbers.
 For instance, in Sacramento, even after factoring in crime rates, poverty, and the share of Black residents, the findings showed that Black people were still subjected to force 4.4 times as often as white people.

 The CPE has had to work with police departments directly in order to access information, Goff says, because the national crime data is extremely poor.
-Google was able to set machines to efficiently find signs of potentially negligent or skewed reporting by police departments.
+Google.org was able to set machines to efficiently find signs of potentially negligent or skewed reporting by police departments.
 “If you see a place in Mississippi that for three months had no use of force for Black people but 20 uses of force per month, probably that’s not true,” Goff says.
 “Google set us up to be able to trust law enforcement—or, to know when we can’t.”

 The reports used to be passed privately to police departments, and made public only at the departments’ discretion.
 But since last summer’s nationwide protests over racial justice, demand for transparency is much higher.
 The CPE has thus decided to make all of its work public, in hopes of empowering communities to advocate for what they need, or don’t need (such as any more police presence).
 For example, after working with CPE’s data, the Berkeley Police Department in California has limited low-level traffic enforcement in order to reduce racial disparities.

 The tool launches on September 29 with accessible assessments for San Diego and Sacramento; more of the 100-plus reports already in the National Justice Database will continue to roll out.
-The CPE and Google want to take due time to publicize data for communities, saying it’s irresponsible to rush it for people who live these experiences.
+The CPE and Google.org want to take due time to publicize data for communities, saying it’s irresponsible to rush it for people who live these experiences.
 “We never wait for the data when we want to punish Black communities,” Goff says.
 “The goal of this is to give those folks the tool that they have asked for.”